CloudMetal/ZephyrAppDotNet/README.md

 ## AppDotNet
 Fast.
 Powerful.
 Clean.
 [Zephyr](http://getzephyrapp.net) is an App.net client for iOS.
 This universal app can be enjoyed on all of your devices - iPhone, iPod touch, and iPad.
+[Download it for free in the App Store](https://itunes.apple.com/us/app/zephyr-for-app.net/id568686098?mt=8).

 ## iOS App.net Client
 This is the open-source release of Zephyr.
 If anyone wants to take it and